Herbal Allies to Reduce Holiday Overeating

 Taking something bitter-tasting before you eat can help reduce the amount of calories you consume by about 20% -- that's not too shabby.
 Herbal "bitters" include artichoke leaf (personal fave, pictured above) as well as dandelion root (mild) and (the ever-popular but less sustainably harvested) gentian root.
 These are often formulated with some warming spices and a hint of sweetness in an alcohol base that you can spritz in your mouth or add a splash to seltzer.
 Cocktail bitters come from this lineage but opt for those that are free from artificial colors and flavorings, such as the ones by Urban Moonshine.
 Roasted dandelion root tea by Traditional Medicinals works well, too (including for the aftermath of "oh, yah, I really should not have had that cupcake...).
 Food bitters include black coffee, bitter greens (radicchio, endive, dandelion, bitter lettuce, arugula, artichokes), tamarind, grapefruit, and citrus peel.

 How to bitters work?
 They appear to have various actions: reduce the glycemic impact of the food you eat; improve digestion (reducing indigestion and bloat); regulate hunger and satiety hormones; decrease sugar cravings; and improve the desire for healthy foods.
 The effects may be noticeable right away but get better with regular use.
 They also work better if you taste them (so, no pills).
-Learn more about bitters in Guido Mase's podcast here.
+Learn more about bitters in Guido Mase's article here and this video/podcast.

 2. Vinegar (and Sours)